Big Ideas Integrated Math 2 Chapter 2 Review #16 Answer Key

 Identifying Graphs of Quadratic Functions

+Work with a partner.
 Match each quadratic function with its graph.
 Explicate your reasoning.
 Then apply a graphing estimator to verify that your answer is correct.

 a. g(10) = -(x – 2)2